ARISE® Continuing Care with Intervention

 Our dedicated Certified ARISE® Interventionists can help your loved one get the help they need to find recovery from their substance abuse disorder.

-Over the next six months following treatment, your Certified ARISE® Interventionist will continue working with you and your family.
+Over the next six months following treatment, your Certified ARISE® Interventionist will continue working with you and your family towards building long-term recovery and healing for you all.
 The Interventionist will also coordinate with the treatment facility or other treating professionals to determine the appropriate next steps for recovery.
 The contract can be extended as long as needed.

 For a no obligation, confidential assessment: